 |Goods and services tax/harmonized sales tax (GST/HST) credit||Yes||Yes||Yes||Yes|

 benefits and credits

 How to apply for benefits and credits

-To apply for both the Canada child tax benefit and the universal child care benefit and to register your child or children for the GST/HST credit, fill out and send the following two forms to the Canada Revenue Agency (CRA):
+To apply for the Canada child benefit and to register your child or children for the GST/HST credit, fill out and send the following two forms to the Canada Revenue Agency (CRA):